 Having already weighted the political fallout such a move would result in, and satisfied the Administration could weather it, Rowland brushed Hayes’ concerns aside with a dismissive wave of his hand.
 “Under the Insurrection Act the President is well within his right to employ the military to restore order in Arizona.
 It’s your job to make sure the Joint Chiefs and all their minions understand that.
 Now, if you’ll excuse me, I’ve got other, more pressing matters that demand my attention.”

-With that, Rowland turned and walked away, leaving Hayes to wonder what could be more important than giving the idea of using combat troops against American citizens, citizen who had made it clear they had no intention of quietly submitting.
+With that, Rowland turned and walked away, leaving Hayes to wonder what could be more important than the idea of using combat troops against American citizens, citizens who had made it clear they had no intention of quietly submitting.
 The words one of the militiamen used to end his interview with a young female journalist in particular rang out clearly in Paul Hayes’ ears.
 “In April of 1775 Captain John Parker said it best when he and his fellow citizens stood up for their rights in the face of tyranny; ‘Stand your ground; don't fire unless fired upon, but if they mean to have a war, let it begin here.’
 It is a sentiment, Ms. Jennings, every man and woman here share."
 If Rowland didn’t understand what was really going on in Arizona, he did, for that shot had been fired.
 Now all that remained to be seen was whether Colonel Allen Devin and his band of militia would follow in the footsteps of their forefathers, the same forefathers who had created the government Timothy Rowland was part of, by turning the world upside down.

 Fort Necessity, Arizona

-The rapidity of events unfolding in an age dominated by the Internet left old guard doctrinaires like Rowland and Hayes scrambling to catch up to events being driven by a man who knew how to employ technology a Twenty-first Century warrior had at his disposal.
+The rapidity of events unfolding in an age dominated by the Internet left old guard doctrinaires like Rowland and Hayes scrambling to catch up to events being driven by a man who knew how to employ technology a twenty-first-century warrior had at his disposal.
 Even as the President’s most trusted advisors were debating and arguing over how best to deal with a crisis they had set in motion, a select group of men and women were hard at work tapping into the same social network ISIL used so effectively to spread their message and mobilize legions of sympathizers.
 All were highly trained professionals operating from a facility that rivaled Cyber Command and the NSA, organizations they had once been part of.
-Unlike Captain Parker, the volley they unleashed in response to what they considered to be an unprovoked attack by the Federal government came in the form of emails, prepared podcasts, announcements posted to web sites and entries to blogs Devin and his surrogates regularly contributed to.
-Every electronic missive was carefully worded in a manner that would keep it from being deleted by the filters various social networks relied on to censor out unwanted or dangerous messages as well as key words and phrases the NSA’s automated system cued on.
-Unlike the wild volley of one ounce lead balls Captain Parker’s militia company fired, the small but well trained and disciplined cyber warfare section Devin commanded were hit their mark.
+Unlike Captain Parker, the volley they unleashed in response to what they considered to be an unprovoked attack by the Federal government came in the form of emails, prepared podcasts, announcements posted to web sites, and entries to blogs Devin and his surrogates regularly contributed to.
+Every electronic missive was carefully worded in a manner that would keep it from being deleted by the filters various social networks relied on to censor unwanted or dangerous messages as well as key words and phrases the NSA’s automated system cued on.
+Unlike the wild volley of one-ounce lead balls Captain Parker’s militia company fired, the small but well trained and disciplined cyber warfare section Devin commanded always hit their mark.

 From the desk where she was monitoring their activities, Karen Stone looked over to where Devin was watching.
-“You do appreciate it won’t take the NSA long to figure out we’re doing.
+“You do appreciate it won’t take the NSA long to figure out what we’re doing.
 Fact is, I’m rather shocked they haven’t shut us down already.”